 Since charter schools in New Jersey are considered public local education agencies (LEA's), pursuant to N.J.S.A.
 18A:36A-3, operated independently of a local board of education, transfers may only take place among charter schools within the LEA.
-Therefore, pupilstudents may be permitted to transfer to another charter school that is administered under the same managing authority of the charter school, but are not permitted to transfer to a school in the local public school district administered by a local board of education.
+Therefore, students may be permitted to transfer to another charter school that is administered under the same managing authority of the charter school, but are not permitted to transfer to a school in the local public school district administered by a local board of education.

 However, pursuant to N.J.S.A.
-18A:36A-7, a charter school must be open to all pupilstudents on a space available basis and may not discriminate in its admission policies or practices (although it may establish reasonable criteria to evaluate prospective pupilstudents), and in accordance with N.J.S.A.
-18A:36A-8, if there are more applications to enroll in the charter school than there are spaces available, the charter school must select pupilstudents to attend using a random selection process for enrollment.
+18A:36A-7, a charter school must be open to all students on a space available basis and may not discriminate in its admission policies or practices (although it may establish reasonable criteria to evaluate prospective students), and in accordance with N.J.S.A.
+18A:36A-8, if there are more applications to enroll in the charter school than there are spaces available, the charter school must select students to attend using a random selection process for enrollment.

-3. Funding Sources for USCO
+Funding Sources for USCO

-The Unsafe School Choice OptionUSCO lawstatute-does not authorize resources specifically to help cover USCO costs associated with transferring a student from a PDS.
+The USCO statute does not authorize resources specifically to help cover USCO costs associated with transferring a student from a PDS.
 However, under certain circumstances Federal funds may be used.
-For example, ESEA Title IV, Part A (Section 4115 (b)(2)(E)(v)funds under SDFSCA (Title IV, Part A of the NCLB) may be used to establish safe zones of passage to and from school to ensure that pupilstudents travel safely on their way to school and on their way home [Section 4115(b)(2)(E)(v)].
-In addition, ESEA Title IV, Part A, [Section 5121(8) and 5131(12 and (25)] funds SDFSCA funds may be used to help cover costs such as tuition or transportation related to the Unsafe School Choice OptionUSCO or expansion of public school choice [Section 5121(8) and 5131(12 and (25)].
+For example, ESEA Title IV, Part A (Section 4115 (b)(2)(E)(v) may be used to establish safe zones of passage to and from school to ensure that students travel safely on their way to school and on their way home.
+In addition, ESEA Title IV, Part A, [Section 5121(8) and 5131(12 and (25)] funds may be used to help cover costs such as tuition or transportation related to the USCO or expansion of public school choice

-4. Special Education PupilStudents
+4. Special Education Students

-The district will provide transferred special education pupilstudents with the program required by the pupilstudent's Individualized Education Program (IEP).
+The district will provide transferred special education students with the program required by the student's Individualized Education Program (IEP).